btubbs/benadryl-cuttlefish/README.md

 minimum threshold.
 I also added in a couple words that the algorithm unfortunately missed (e.g. "bumpercar", "cuttlefish").

+TODO:

+- Keep fine tuning the distance function.
+Make "ch" close to "sh" for example.
+- Compound words!
+To really be exhaustive, the script should be able to create things like "numbercrunch".

 Inspiration and prior art:

 - http://imgur.com/gallery/E7UKH